bhklab/handbook/docs/General/Presentations/tools.md

 All external presentations (conferences, workshops, external working groups), should be created on Google Sheets directly by or shared to the `bhklab.research@gmail.com` account.

-Internal presentations, such as journal clubs, should also be created on Google Sheets and shared to the [JC Slide List](https://docs.google.com/spreadsheets/d/17j4Pzs24Vkem04yUdMgydnpDWQEGwLaPxVF7j7PFapE/edit?gid=0#gid=0)
+Internal presentations, such as journal clubs, should also be created on Google Sheets. *Link Lab Meeting and Journal Club pages here.

 **Templates**